TadiT7/treble_experimentations_wiki/Moto-G6.md

 * Bluetooth
 > Bug with a2dp
-"Repaired" by installing magisk, then install the viper4android module.
-(Using "VIPER4Android FX Materialized" v.1.7.1)
+"Partially repaired" by installing magisk, then install the viper4android module.
+(Using "VIPER4Android FX Materialized" v.1.7.1) (This does not fix all sounds on the device, such as Google Duo's audio, but it does fix most)

 > BLE working (tested with Garmin Fenix 3HR smartwatches)